naoufal51/Orion/README.md

 ###  Smoothing Angle Estimations

-As shown in the figure above, the estimates are jittery  with a strong presence of outliers.Thus, in order to smoothen our estimates, we apply an outlier detector on the measurement data before using a Kalman filter to  mitigate the statistical noise.
+As shown in the figure above, the estimates are jittery with a strong presence of outliers.
+Thus, in order to smoothen our estimates, we apply an outlier detector on the measurement data before using a Kalman filter to mitigate the statistical noise.

 ```python